DrZhu-DataScienceForDecisions/Telecom-Data-Mining/README.md

 ## Telecommunications Data Mining

-#### Goal: detect and analyze signal interference patterns in telecommunication service area; help telecommunication companies optimize arrangements and topologies of base transceiver station to minimize singal interference and improve quality of service.
+#### Goal: detect and analyze signal interference patterns in telecommunication coverage area; assist telecommunication companies in optimizing the layout and topology of base transceiver station to reduce signal interference and enhance quality of service.

-#### This repo provides clustering AI solutions and data analysis to detect, distinguish and analyze signal interference patterns.
+#### This repo provides AI-based clustering solutions and data analysis methods for detecting, distinguishing and analyzing signal interference patterns.
+Signal interference data is mapped into a multi-dimensional space, and clustering algorithms are applied to separate and visualize the patterns with distinct color coding.

 #### [View Code (TelecomDataMining.ipynb)](TelecomDataMining.ipynb) for the detailed methods.